michael-lutz/divide-and-conquer/README.md

 Let's start in head 2 and inspect the direct numerical assignments (e.g. `1>f`).
 Recall that in layer 2, the `1`, `>`, and `f` tokens all attend to `2`.
 Now, these tokens attend to themselves and other members of the operation.
 In other words, they have been fully resolved in layer 2 and are simply preserving the information they previously stored.

 Now let's look at the `c>u;` operation.
 In layer 2, we saw that the first `c` attended directly to 0 whereas the following `>` and `u` tokens only attended to `c`.
 In layer 3, `c` attends to itself because it has already resolved into a number, while `>` and `u` now attend to `0`.
 From here on out, we can observe a similar pattern across layers: the assigner resolves itself by attending to its parent (typically the assigner) and taking on the parent's *current* value.
-In the following layer, the assignee resolves itself to the parent's value by attending to the parent assigner or the parent assignee.
+In the following layer, the assignee resolves itself to the parent's value by attending to the assigner.
 When a variable has resolved into a number, it attends primarily to itself.

 An interesting aspect of layer 3 is that both heads appear to be information dense.
 However, it is worth noting that the second layer turns out to be slightly more important than the first on this prompt, as patching the second head results in an accuracy of 34% whereas patching the first head results in an accuracy of 59% (see [here](#head-patching)).